Otavie/birthday-reminder/README.md

 For any inquiries or support, please contact [otavieokuoyo@gmail.com](mailto:otavieokuoyo@gmail.com).
 We'd love to hear from you!

+---

 ### LET'S CRACK SOME OF THE CODE

-**In the Model subdirectory** we have two schema definitions, both schemas are needed:
+In the **model subdirectory** we have two schema definitions, both schemas are needed:

 **Joi schema validates requests**
 **Mongoose schema defines document structure in DB**

 We could have one combined schema but it's cleaner to separate concerns:

 - Joi for request validation
 - Mongoose for database modeling

 #### Some key differences: